Courses in the Childhood Education program fulfill requirements

 repeated only once.

-Students pursuing dual certification in teaching students with
+dual certification in teaching Students with Disabilities must

 Students must complete a semester of full-time student teaching